AustinTO/PuphrStudio/replit.md

 Puphr is a modern cybersecurity services website targeting small and medium businesses.
 The platform provides information about security services including vulnerability scanning, Active Directory attack path mapping, anti-phishing training, MFA implementation, password management, and security consulting.
 The site features a unique "digital reef" aesthetic with an animated parallax background and a friendly puffer fish mascot to make cybersecurity more approachable.

+The site is designed as a fully static website for deployment to puphr.com with a contact form that posts to an external Cloudflare Worker API endpoint.

 ## User Preferences

 Preferred communication style: Simple, everyday language.